simplygreatwork/converge/README.md

 - Implement sets, counters, etc regardless of whether or not they really need this operation event system.
 - Known issue: in order.js, ids will not remain sorted by agent name.
 Why is this?
 Current have to resort on every iteration.
 - Where possible, stop using await delay in test example code, and use on('change') instead.
 Review where and how this could be possible.
-- For basic list data, when interleav is true, be able to add multiple operations at once so this are a contiguous (id) batch.
+- For basic list data, when interleave is true, be able to add multiple operations at once so this are a contiguous (id) batch.
 - in agent,js, allow clock handling and forwarding to be more robust.
 For example, with delayed system clock update, still forward the system clock to other agents even if not applied locally?
 - Rewrite "How it works" to cover each source file and each example file.